cftg2008/Data-Analytics/Exploratory_Data_Analysis_Loans_Data/README.md

 ### Overview <h3>

-In the project, we are going to analyze the customers of TravelTide in their preferences of perks proposed by our Marketing team.
-Additionally, we will assign each customer in the cohort with the most likely perk favoured by the customer.

-This dataset contains 113,937 loans and related information, including loan amount, interest rate, income range, and other details etc.
-After data wrangling, a subset of the dataset was created and included as part of the zipfiles for final submission.
+In this project, we are going to approach the ProsperLoanData dataset with Exploratory Data Analysi (EDA) techniques.
+The dataset contains loans and related information, including loan amount, interest rate, income range, and other details.
+After data wrangling, a subset of the dataset was created and included as part of the final submission.

-## Summary of Findings
+## Summary of Findings <h3>

 In the exploration step, we found there were varying degree of impacts on the outcomes of a loan by different features we were interested in.